Cooperative Distributed State Estimation: Resilient Topologies against Smart Spoofers: Introduction

-Spoof-resiliency techniques would be applicable and useful in a broad range of wired and wireless networks including sensor networks, in-vehicle networks, and Internet-based networks.
-For instance, the reader can refer to \cite{zheng2012design} for satellite mobile communication networks, \cite{gil2017guaranteeing} for multi-robot networks, \cite{villalba2011secure} for mobile ad hoc networks, and \cite{ueda2015security} for CAN-based networks susceptible to be threatened by smart spoofers.
-In particular, \cite{gil2017guaranteeing} studies \textit{Sybil} attacks where the attackers by jamming the server with fake identities cause an availability threat, which is a special case of our adversarial model.

 One of the targets of spoofers in network systems would be inserting erroneous values into the distributed state estimations performed by the nodes.
 Distributed state estimation algorithms are extensively studied in the literature \cite{alexandru2017limited,khan2010connectivity,park2017design,wang2017distributed}.
-However, most of the works focused on the interaction between dynamic system properties, observers and the graph topology.
-For example, a minimum cost communication graph which enables limited communication for decentralized estimation is investigated in \cite{renganathan2017spoof}.
-The interplay between network connectivity, global observability, and system instability is studied in \cite{alexandru2017limited}.
-Necessary and sufficient conditions for existence of distributed observers are studied in \cite{khan2010connectivity}.
-Also, \cite{park2017design} generalizes the distributed observer design for LTI systems with singular transition matrices.
-The resilience of such algorithms against cyber attacks has recently received more attention.
+However, all these research works focused on the interaction between dynamic system, observers and the graph topology.
+A minimum cost communication graph which enables limited communication for decentralized estimation is investigated in \cite{alexandru2017limited} .
+The interplay between network connectivity, global observability, and system instability is studied in \cite{khan2010connectivity}.
+Necessary and sufficient conditions for existence of distributed observers are studied in \cite{park2017design}.
+Also, \cite{wang2017distributed} generalizes distributed observer design for LTI systems with singular transition matrices.
+None of the above research works consider communication security among the physical and cyber layers.
+The resilience of distributed observers against cyber attacks has recently received more attention.
 For instance, the resiliency of LTI systems has been investigated in \cite{mitra2018resilient,mitra2018secure} against Byzantine attacks.
+However, our adversarial model is more complex by considering the impersonation capability of adversaries.
+We also consider asynchrony and delays in communications and propose a randomization strategy for relaxing the imposed topology constraints for secure distributed estimation problem.